rendajs/Renda/test/readme.md

 But because of this you might run into situations that have not been mocked.
 If what you would like to mock is too much of an edge case, it's best to mock the missing functionality within the test file that needs it.
 Otherwise it's better to open up a PR in [`fake-dom`](https://github.com/jespertheend/fake-dom).

+## Minified tests

+We want to make sure Renda stays usable in minified applications with mangled properties.
+The 'minified' tests located at `/test/minified` and check for any regressions regarding the mangling of properties.
+Before these tests are run, a minified build of all the tests is made.

+These tests can't be filtered from the command line, so you have to either run all of them or use the `only` property of `Deno.test`.

+You may also run the tests without making a minified build using the `--no-build` argument.
+In this case it is possible to only run a subset of the tests.

 ## E2e tests